apache/trafficcontrol/test/traffic_ops_cfg/Readme.md

 *Prerequisites*

-1. Make sure the data in your databases are synced to avoid getting false positives.
+1. Make sure the data in your 2 Traffic Ops databases are synced to avoid getting false positives.
-2. Queue updates for all servers in both instances.
-3. Modify test.config with proper settings.
-Set perform_snapshot=1 if you want to force a snapshot in both instances.
+2. Modify test.config with proper settings.
+Set perform_snapshot=1 if you want to force a snapshot in both Traffic Ops instances.

 *Running the Test*